deepanshs/mrsimulator/docs/user_guide/method/method.rst

 or ``rotor_angle``, ``magnetic_flux_density``.
 If unspecified, these attributes default to the values of the identically named global attributes in the :ref:`method_api` object.
-Spectral events objects use the ``fraction`` attribute  to calculate the weighted average frequency for each selected transition pathway during the spectral dimension.
+SpectralEvents objects use the ``fraction`` attribute  to calculate the weighted average frequency for each selected transition pathway during the spectral dimension.